Why do programmers do nothing even with neural networks

 }

-The Crudrepository protocol describes the interfaces and associated data types for the further implementation of a particular CRUD repository.
+The CRUDRepository protocol describes interfaces and associated data types for further implementation of a specific CRUD repository.

-Next, write a specific implementation for the UserDefaults database:
+Next, we will write a specific implementation for the UserDefaults database:

 private typealias RecordIdentifier = String